nryulkim/challenge/README.md

 [heroku]: [http:/journy-challenge.herokuapp.com]

-RetroBox is a full-stack web application using Ruby on Rails as its backend, PostgreSQL as its database, and React.js with a Redux architectural framework on the frontend.
+This is a full-stack web application using Ruby on Rails as its backend, PostgreSQL as its database, and React.js with a Redux architectural framework on the frontend.
 It also utilizes the Google Maps API, Yelp Fusion API, and FourSquare API in order to get the URLs.

 ## Features and Implementation